List of natural satellites: Moons by primary

-Saturn has 83 moons with known orbits; 66 of them have received permanent designations, and 63 have been named.
+Saturn has 274 moons with known orbits announced; 66 of them have received permanent designations, and 63 have been named.
 Most of them are quite small.
 Seven moons are large enough to be in hydrostatic equilibrium, including Titan, the second largest moon in the Solar System.
 Including these large moons, 24 of Saturn's moons are regular, and traditionally named after Titans or other figures associated with the mythological Saturn.
-The remaining 59, all small, are irregular, and classified by their orbital characteristics into Inuit, Norse, and Gallic groups, and their names are chosen from the corresponding mythologies the groups are named after.
+The remaining moons are irregular, and classified by their orbital characteristics into Inuit, Norse, and Gallic groups, and their names are chosen from the corresponding mythologies the groups are named after.
 The rings of Saturn are made up of icy objects ranging in size from one centimetre to hundreds of metres, each of which is on its own orbit about the planet.
-Thus a precise number of Saturnian moons cannot be given, as there is no objective boundary between the countless small anonymous objects that form Saturn's ring system and the larger objects that have been named as moons.
+Thus, a precise number of Saturnian moons cannot be given, as there is no objective boundary between the countless small anonymous objects that form Saturn's ring system and the larger objects that have been named as moons.
 At least 150 "moonlets" embedded in the rings have been detected by the disturbance they create in the surrounding ring material, though this is thought to be only a small sample of the total population of such objects.

-Uranus has 27 known moons, five of which are massive enough to have achieved hydrostatic equilibrium.
-There are 13 moons that orbit within Uranus's ring system, and another nine outer irregular moons.
+Uranus has 29 known moons announced, five of which are massive enough to have achieved hydrostatic equilibrium.
+There are 14 moons that orbit within Uranus's ring system, and another ten outer irregular moons.
 Unlike most planetary moons, which are named from antiquity, all the moons of Uranus are named after characters from the works of Shakespeare and Alexander Pope's work The Rape of the Lock.

-Neptune has 14 known moons; the largest, Triton, accounts for more than 99.5 percent of all the mass orbiting the planet.
+Neptune has 16 known moons announced; the largest, Triton, accounts for more than 99.5 percent of all the mass orbiting the planet.
 Triton is large enough to have achieved hydrostatic equilibrium, but, uniquely for a large moon, has a retrograde orbit, suggesting it was a dwarf planet that was captured.
-Neptune also has seven known inner regular satellites, and six outer irregular satellites.
+Neptune also has seven known inner regular satellites, and eight outer irregular satellites.

-Pluto, a dwarf planet, has five moons.
+Pluto, a dwarf planet, is confirmed to have five moons.
 Its largest moon Charon, named after the ferryman who took souls across the River Styx, is more than half as large as Pluto itself, and large enough to orbit a point outside Pluto's surface.
 In effect, each orbits the other, forming a binary system informally referred to as a double-dwarf-planet.
 Pluto's four other moons, Nix, Hydra, Kerberos and Styx are far smaller and orbit the Pluto–Charon system.